Abandoned & Little-Known Airfields:

 Fairchild Communications & Electronics split off from Fairchild Industries

-and became Fairchild Space and Defense Corporation around 1991.
+and became Fairchild Space & Defense Corporation around 1991.

 It was acquired by a French company, Matra, one of France's leading aerospace contractors.